 Retention: Retain 1 year after equipment disposed.
 (MOAR 166-150-0105(8))

-Grant Records, Primary (DCJ1-006): Records document the application, evaluation, awarding, administration, monitoring, and status of grants in which the department is the recipient, grantor, allocator, or administrator.
+Grant Records, Primary (DCJ1-006(a) and DCJ1-006(b) and DCJ1-006(c) and DCJ1-006(d)): Records document the application, evaluation, awarding, administration, monitoring, and status of grants in which the department is the recipient, grantor, allocator, or administrator.
 Grants may come from federal or state governments or foundations or other funding sources.
 Records may include but are not limited to applications including project proposals, summaries, objectives, activities, budgets, exhibits, and award notification; grant evaluation records and recommendations concerning grant applications; grant administration records including progress reports, budgets, project objectives, proposals, and summaries; records documenting allocation of funds; contracts; records monitoring project plans and measuring achievement; equipment inventories; financial reports, accounting records, audit reports, expenditure reports, and related correspondence and documentation.

-Retention: Final reports from significant grants to the county: retain permanently; records documenting the purchase and/or disposal of real property: 10 years after substantial completion (as defined by ORS 12.135(3)), or 3 years after final disposition, or as specified in agreement, whichever is longer; other grant records: 3 years after annual or final expenditure report submitted and approved or, as specified in agreement, whichever is longer; unsuccessful grant applications: retain 1 year after rejection or withdrawal.
+Retention: DCJ1-006(a) Final reports from significant grants to the county: retain permanently; DCJ1-006(b) Records documenting the purchase and/or disposal of real property: 10 years after substantial completion (as defined by ORS 12.135(3)), or 3 years after final disposition, or as specified in agreement, whichever is longer; DCJ1-006(c) Other grant records: 3 years after annual or final expenditure report submitted and approved or, as specified in agreement, whichever is longer; DCJ1-006(d) Unsuccessful grant applications: retain 1 year after rejection or withdrawal.
 (MOAR 166-150-0110(17))

 Purchasing Records (DCJ2-006): Records documenting orders, authorizations, and evidence of receipt of the purchase of goods and services by the department.
 Includes purchase orders and requests, purchase authorizations, requisitions, contract release orders, material and cost specifications, central stores or printing orders, telephone service orders, and similar records.